mpagnoulle/ins-unfollowers/How to download a copy of my information on Instagram.md

 To download the JSON files needed to use the tool, follow the step-by-step guide bellow:

 >  - On the Instagram App, go to your profile
->  - Tap on the HAMBURGER icon in the top right corner
+>  - Tap on the menu icon in the top right corner
 >  - Tap on "Your Activity"
 >  - At the bottom of the list, tap "Download your information"
 >  - Tap "Request a download" in the page that just opened